skypjack/entt/docs/md/entity.md

 }
 ```

-Unfortunately, multi type views don't offer reverse iterators.
+Unfortunately, multi type views do not offer reverse iterators.
 Therefore, in
-this case it's a must to implement this functionality manually or to use single
+this case it is a must to implement this functionality manually or to use single
 type views to lead the iteration.

 ### Runtime views